rafinika/ds-python-fundamental/README.md

 ## Datasets Availability
-All of the datasets used for the each project are stored in my personal google drive and available upon request.
+All of the datasets used in each project are stored in my personal google drive and available upon request.

 ## Acknowledgement
 Case studies, datasets, and tasks in each project are from DataCamp platform.
 The solution itself is coded by me.